Why Should NRI, OCI (Non-resident) File Income Tax Return In India - FY 2020-21 (AY 2021-22):

 - Black Money Act: Now, with the passage of Black Money Bill (in relation to foreign undisclosed assets and income) it is very pertinent for Resident Assessees, who have foreign sources of assets and/or income, to file an ITR and take needful timely decisions in relation to disclosure so that harshest penal provisions of this new Act can be minimized or avoided or taken care of.

-Here, it is important to understand that though as per the provisions of the Act, one has time of two years to file belated returns.
-For instance, for FY 2018-19, belated returns can be filed till March 31, 2019 (with late fee penalty etc).
+Here, it is important to understand that though as per the provisions of the Act, one has time of one year to file belated returns.
+For instance, for FY 2019-20, belated returns can be filed till March 31, 2021 (with late fee penalty etc).
+Though this date is extended upto May 31, 2021 due to covid.
 However, this should not be considered a tool to sit back and relax as the same may lead to various penal provisions & inconveniences.
 In the current era, where various new information technologies have been launched by the Tax Department, delay in ITR filing will automatically lead to triggering of various trouble-raising mechanism by the Department.
 Also, in the light of insertion of new laws (e.g. Black Money Act), ITR filing (By Due Date) is very very important.

 Also, it is found that once the ITR is not filed by Due Date, assesse even lapses the maximum time available for filing an ITR, and in that case non-filing of ITR leads to non-repairable losses to assesses.

 It is also very important to understand that ITR should not only be filed by Due Date but should be filed well before Due Date so that last hours inconveniences can be avoided and benefits of early filing are gained.

 This article is useful and relevant for all ITR filers in India i.e NRIs, OCIs, PIOs, Expatriates, Other Non-Residents and Other ITR Filers.
 It also clarifies various general doubts & frequently asked questions of ITR Filers, such as: